bitcoincows/bounties/README.md

 # Bitcoin Cows Bounties

-All open bounties will be posted [here](https://github.com/bitcoincows/bounties/issues).
+Open bounties can be found here: [here](https://github.com/bitcoincows/bounties/issues).

+If you want to contribute to raising a bounties reward leave a comment.

 # List of solved bounties
 -